 \subsection{Feature ranking and selection}

-The feature ranking and selection are built upon the energy-sensitive features identified through ANOVA (see \Cref{ANOVA}).
+The feature ranking and selection are based on the energy-sensitive features identified by ANOVA (see \Cref{ANOVA}).
 To ensure consistent comparison, each feature was normalised using min-max scaling~\citep{patro2015normalization}, preserving underlying trends and eliminating amplitude-dependent biases in ranking metrics.

-As an initial step, Exploratory Data Analysis (EDA) was employed to assess whether features exhibit consistent and physically meaningful behaviour with respect to impact energy.
+As an initial step, Exploratory Data Analysis (EDA) was employed to assess whether features behave consistently with respect to impact energy.
 Two properties guided this qualitative assessment: monotonicity and trendability.
 Monotonicity denotes the degree to which a feature changes in a single direction without reversals, while trendability denotes the consistency of this curve shape across different energy levels.
 Both properties are widely used to evaluate whether a feature provides a reliable measure of system response~\citep{6544227,6824783}.
 The range plots in \Cref{fig:EDA_boxplot} show the relationships between normalised features and impact energy, with medians marked and whiskers extending to the most extreme data points that fall within 1.5 times the interquartile range~\citep{NUZZO2016268}.
 They capture both the spread of the data at each level and the shift of the central value, which are key to evaluating feature consistency.
 Features that demonstrate either monotonicity or trendability are highlighted in green, emphasising their underlying trends.